CyberT33N/Socket.IO-Example/README.md

 ```
 <br />
 <br />
-All sended messages from this room will be later also imported to this room object.
+All sended messages from this room will be later also imported to this object.

 <br />
 <br />